31 Aug Enjoy Four Kinds of Peace

 When mind and body are this settled, there is no sense of deficit or disturbance, and no struggling with anything, or grasping after it, or clinging to others.
-There’s an inner freedom, a non-reactivity, that is wonderful.
+There is inner freedom, a non-reactivity, which is wonderful.

 The Peace of Awareness

 This is a subtler kind of peace.
 Perhaps you’ve had the experience of being upset and your mind is racing . . . and at the same time there is a place inside that is simply witnessing, untroubled by what it sees.
 Or you may have the sense of awareness as an open space in which sights and sounds, thoughts, and feelings, arise and disappear; the space itself is never ruffled or harmed by what passes through it.

 I’m not speaking of anything mystical here, only what you can see directly in your own mind.
 As either a bare witness or the space through which the stream of consciousness flows, awareness itself is always at peace.

 First, while most things continually change, some don’t; for example, the fact that things change doesn’t itself change.
 Two plus two will always equal four.
 The good thing you did this morning or last year will always have happened.
 Things that don’t change are reliable, which feels peaceful.